itaypoo/itaypoo/README.md

 [💻 Codemaster - A website for learing to code](https://github.com/itaypoo/codemaster-learn-to-code)

 ### Past projects:
-- [📷 Photoblocks](https://github.com/itaypoo/photoblocks) - Share special moments with the people that are special to you.
+- [📷 Photoblocks](https://github.com/itaypoo/photoblocks) - Share special moments with the people that are special to you
-- [🪄 Wobbl - The Lost Wands](https://store.steampowered.com/app/1919770/Wobbl__The_Lost_Wands/) - A game about editing the level to complete it.
+- [🪄 Wobbl - The Lost Wands](https://store.steampowered.com/app/1919770/Wobbl__The_Lost_Wands/) - A game about editing the level to complete it
-- [♠️ Card game](https://github.com/itaypoo/Card-Game) - A 4 player party game where real-life cards change the outcome of the game.
+- [♠️ Card game](https://github.com/itaypoo/Card-Game) - A 4 player party game where real-life cards change the outcome of the game

 ### Skillset
 <div align="center">